trajano/choco-packages/README.md

 * `package` which states the name of the package, it corresponds to the package folder that has a `.nuspec` with the same name.
 * `local_deps` is an optional `;` separated list of packages that are provided by this project and need to have a pack created first.

+## Packages

+The following is a list of my packages and how they differ from the [officially maintained Chocolatey packages](https://chocolatey.org/packages/).

+* `eclipse` uses Neon.2 (i.e. 4.6.2) puts the code into `C:\ProgramFiles\Chocolatey\lib\eclipse`
+* `eclipse-eclemma` depends on `eclipse` and puts the necessary files into the `dropins` folder.
+This provides a sample of how to add plugins into an Eclipse installation.
+* `geforrce-game-ready-driver-win10` uses the approach of changing the configuration file rather than deleting the folders and prevents the GeForce Experience, NVidia Update, NView and 3D Vision from being installed.
+* `graphviz` uses the zip file install and puts in the proper command line shims.
+* `strings` updated to the current version and only keeps the one specific for the architecture.